awsdocs/aws-cost-management-user-guide/doc_source/budgets-create.md

 # Creating a budget<a name="budgets-create"></a>

 You can create budgets to track your service costs and usage, RI utilization and coverage, and your Savings Plans utilization and coverage\.
-Single accounts and master and member accounts in an AWS Organizations organization can, by default, create budgets\.
+Single accounts, master account and member accounts in an AWS Organizations organization can, by default, create budgets\.
 + [Creating a cost budget](#create-cost-budget)
 + [Creating a usage budget](#create-usage-budget)
 + [Creating a reservation budget](#create-reservation-budget)